 In The Holiday Swap, chef Charlie loses consciousness on the California set of the reality baking show on which she works, losing her ability to taste and smell.
 At the same time, her identical twin sister, Cass, is struggling to keep her head above water at their quaint mountain hometown family bakery, where her ex is remorseful.

 With Christmas days away, Charlie and Cass switch lives.
-But, things become a lot more complicated than when they did this as children, when two handsome men appear in their lives.
+But, things become a lot more complicated than when they did this as children when two handsome men appear in their lives.

 Check this one out if you love the movie The Holiday.
 I thought it was perfectly light and charming.

 The Holiday Switch by Tif Marcelo